NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 * Uplift
 *

 We are in the process of reaching out to these to see if they wish to be one of the early adopters of the OASIS API.
+This list will grow over time, in time there will be thousands and even millions as our vision to connect everyone to everyone through the OASIS API/Our World becomes more and more of a reality.

 **Early adopters will receive a special status and highlighting so they will stand out from the crowd in listings (website), on the map (smartphone version) & in the 3D VR world (Desktop & consoles).
 So if you wish to take advantage of this offer or know of anyone else who could please get in touch on ourworld@nextgensoftware.co.uk.
 We would love to hear from you! :)**